 Flowable mold material can be filled into the hot core box using various process principles.
 The core box temperatures are between 250 and 350°C. In the simplest case, the mold material is poured into the core box using tiltable pouring containers.
 The contours are formed under the force of gravity.
 Higher corehardness and better surfaces are achieved when the mold material is poured in under additional pressure in the core box.
 Due to the good flowability of the mold material, only a low pressure of 0.2 to 0.4 MPa is necessary (core blowing machine).

 When using the pouring-blowing principle, the mold material container is locked with the core box and then turned by 180°.
 The mold material falls into the core box and is compacted under the additional pressure.
 After the sintering time (hardening time) is up, a layer of mold material sticks to the hot core box contour.
 After the variable hardening times are up and after being turned back, the thermally unaffected mold material flows out of the core box back into the mold material container and can be used again for the next cycle.
 The flowing back into the mold material container can be supported through additional vibration.
 The thickness of the layer of hardened shell mold depends of the length of the hardening time (usually between 40 and 120 s).
-Figures 1 and 2 show examples of how this process can be carried out.
+Fig. 1 and 2 show examples of how this process can be carried out.

 Core shooting machine